Work–Feedback Loop

 3.3 Four structural states

-First of all, it should be noted that learning ability is only structurally possible in the Learning quadrant.
+A preliminary note: learning ability is only structurally possible in the Learning quadrant.
 All other states are forms of partial decoupling.

-Figure 2: Diagnosis matrix
+Figure 2: Diagnostic matrix

 3.3.1.
 Learning